JacksonDam/PopSilicon/README.md

 start of Adventure mode and seems to work well.
 - **ZumaSilicon** for Zuma Deluxe 1.0.0 and Zuma's Revenge 1.0.0.
 Passed basic testing and seems to work well.
 - **BookwormSilicon** for Bookworm Deluxe 1.0.5.
-Boots to the main menu, with a new player profile created in the game's own name dialog; the Classic and Action modes have not been played through yet.
+Passes basic play testing.
 - **FeedingFrenzySilicon** for Feeding Frenzy Deluxe 1.0.
-Boots to its animated main menu; the modes themselves have not been played through yet.
+Passes basic play testing.

 A single loader serves all nine titles; it detects which game an image is and applies the right profile.